saidvandeklundert/notes/concurrency.md

 Code examples are found [here](https://github.com/saidvandeklundert/python/blob/main/examples/concurrency/).
 ## asyncio uses cooperative multitasking

+Asyncio's concurrency is managed by Python and has less overhead associated with it when compared to threads.

+A big downside is the age and the robustness of asyncio as it is still relatively new.
-Asyncio is Python specific and does not depend on the OS threading mechanism.
+Asyncio does not depend on the OS threading mechanism.
 It is suited to speeding up IO-bound tasks.

-Asyncio uses event loops and coroutines.
-Concurrency achieved with async io relies on tasks giving up their turns and letting other tasks run.
+Asyncio is a single-threaded and single process designed way of concurrency that uses cooperative multitasking.

 ![Asyncio](/img/event_loop.png "From https://eng.paxos.com/python-3s-killer-feature-asyncio")